-And that just might make me about as valuable to you—as any other Dodo!
+And that just about might makes me about as valuable to you—as the Dodo!

 It’s true, there will soon be a thing called the Dot.Glitter bubble, and I’m the guy who can get you in on the ground floor of this next big economic boom—because I misplaced my keys to their upstairs office.

 No problem, though, ’cause I know the upstairs night watchman, Marty.
-So there should be no problem when it comes to moving up the ladder—or into the executive washroom.
+That means there should be no problem at all when it comes to moving up the ladder—and into the executive washroom.

-Just hope Martys awake when we get there ’cause he’s 93 years old—but he still has a spring in his step.
+I just hope Marty’s awake when we get there ’cause he’s 93 years old—but he still has a spring in his step.

 How do I know that, you ask?

-Well the last visitor to go upstairs was vaulted through the ceiling after he stepped on a spring in that step—step-ladder that is.
+Well the last visitor to go up those stairs was vaulted through the ceiling after he stepped up on a spring in that step—step-ladder that is.

-Anyway, watch your step when climbing that ladder—and lets hope he remembers which step the spring was on.
+Anyway, watch your step when climbing the ladder—I only hope he remembers which step has the spring on it.

-Of course, that’s not what this post is really about.
-This post is about how to get your hands on all that bling…
+Of course, that’s not what this post is really all about.
+This post is about how you can get your hands on all that bling…

 I can understand your being a little skeptical and all.
 I was too at first.
-But, then came my brain scan, and everything became clear as day—a foggy day.
+Then came my brain scan and everything became clear as day.

-It was on that foggy day, while attending class at William McKinley grade school, that Ms. Louisa May Thornapple (my Kindergarten teacher) announced to our class that we were all going to be making Valentine Cards for mommy and daddy.
+Alright, it was a foggy day while I was attending class at William McKinley grade school.
+That was when Ms. Louisa May Thornapple (my Kindergarten teacher) announced to our class that we were all going to be making Valentine Cards for mom and the old man.

-The other kids began meticulously cutting out paper and using glue on their crayon drawn cards, while I got busy emptying colorful glitter all over my two cards.
+While the other kids were meticulously cutting out paper and using glue on their crayon drawn cards, I was busy emptying colorful glitter all over my cards.